zbaruch20/zbaruch20.github.io/data/coursework/_info.md

 # data.coursework

 `data.coursework` is represented as a hash, with each key representing the id for a semester.
-Each value in this hash is another hash with two entries:
+Each value in this hash is another hash with three entries:

 * `name`: The name of the semester.
+* `idx`: Essentially, the position where the semester appears in the tab list.
+The lower the number, the earlier it appears.
 * `courses`: An array of the courses in each semester.
 Each course is itself a hash with two entries:
 *  * `number`: The course number.
 *  * `name`: The name of the course.